Associate Professor of Law and Society

 Personal website: https://www.hiroharusaito.com

 I am a social scientist and a legal scholar.
-My research interests center around law and society and empirical legal studies, particularly in the areas of children and youth, legal profession, negotiation, dispute resolution, and voting rights, in Japan and the U.S. I mainly use quantitative methods such as survey and vignette experiment.
+My research interests center around law and society and empirical legal studies, particularly in the areas of children and youth, negotiation, dispute resolution, and legal profession.
+I mainly use quantitative methods such as surveys and vignette experiments.
 I also write theoretical and doctrinal law articles from social science perspectives.

 I joined the University of Tokyo faculty in 2016, first at the Graduate Schools for Law and Politics.
-I moved to, and got tenure at, the Institute of Social Science in 2021.
-I received an LL.B. and a Master of Education from the University of Tokyo as well as an LL.M. from Harvard Law School.
+I moved to and got tenure at the Institute of Social Science in 2021.
+I received a Doctor of Laws, a Master of Education, and an LL.B. from the University of Tokyo as well as an LL.M. from Harvard Law School.
 I also completed the Japanese legal apprenticeship and worked as a cross-border corporate lawyer for five years.

 My Research & Selected Publications in English

 New Loss Aversion for the Value of Voting Rights

 New Hiroharu Saito (2022) “Loss Aversion for the Value of Voting Rights: WTA/WTP Ratios for a Ballot,” 69 International Review of Law and Economics 106041. | PDF (eprint) | Link